modrzywolski/rx666m/README.md

 ## RX666m support under GQRX ##

-This repository contains the source code enabling RX-666 and RX-666m support under GQRX.
+This repository contains the source code enabling RX-666 and RX-666m support under GQRX/Linux.
 RX-666m is a modified version of RX-666, I added variable gain LNA in front of HF path (AD8331).
 The driver treats AD8331 as optional and can cope without one.